Last updated on March 3, 2023 by Wandering our World

 The official fruit of Antigua is also well worth trying – the black pineapple!
 It’s regarded as one of the sweetest tasting pineapples in the world, and is often had for breakfast.

-A popular desert here is Ducana, which is a dumpling made from sweet potato and coconut, then cooked in banana leaves.
+A popular dessert here is Ducana, which is a dumpling made from sweet potato and coconut, then cooked in banana leaves.
 Or skip dessert and have a refreshing coconut direct from the straw!

 Aruban cuisine is a mix of Caribbean, Dutch, and Latin American influences, which as you can probably guess makes it a pretty good place to visit as a foodie!